brian-l/polkadot/README.md

 ## requirements

-1. a recent version of libgit2 (>=0.26.0) to provide git2.h to pygit2
+1. a recent version of libgit2 (>=0.26.0) to provide git2.h to pygit2. follow the instructions here for pygit2: http://www.pygit2.org/install.html#quick-install
 2. Python 3.5 or higher for fancy syntax

 ## usage